AI4SLT: Empirical Processes in Lean 4 for Formal Statistical Learning Theory

-\end{theorem} To apply this bound, it remains to upper bound \cref{eq:lgc}.
-Such an upper bound can be substituted into \cref{eq:ci} to obtain an explicit upper bound on the critical radius $\delta_*$.
-To this end, we use \cref{thm:dudley} to formalize the following capacity control: \begin{theorem} For any star-shaped class $\mathcal{F}^*$, we have
+\end{theorem} To obtain $\delta_*$, we need to derive an upper bound on \cref{eq:lgc}, then the critical inequality in terms of entropy integral becomes solvable.
+Therefore, we make use of \cref{thm:dudley} to formalize the following capacity control: \begin{theorem} For any star-shaped class $\mathcal{F}^*$, we have

 \end{theorem}

 {\bf Remark:} Due to the page limit, we present the Lean details of \cref{thm:meb,thm:dudleyapp} in \cref{app:lean-ls}.